Automation Rules

 Overview

-Automation rules are predefined conditions or criteria that are set to trigger specific actions or workflows automatically.
-With Smartico operators can set Real-time and Scheduled Automation rules.
-The main difference between the two types is that real-time rules require a trigger event to start the execution, and scheduled ones will start automatically when the execution schedule is set.
+Automation rules are predefined conditions or criteria that trigger specific actions or workflows automatically.
+With Smartico, operators can set Real-time and Scheduled Automation rules.
+The main difference between the two types is that real-time rules require a trigger event to start execution, whereas scheduled rules begin automatically when the execution schedule is set.

-With the automation rules, operators can define a specific segment of players and perform automatically various processes.
+Using automation rules, operators can define a specific segment of players and automate various processes.
 For example, to add/deduct/reset points, give bonuses, give mini-games, change levels, give missions, start/stop campaigns, mark/unmark users, and many more.

 Real-time Automation Rule